 Christ wasn't talking about forgiveness in that beatitude.
 The word for "merciful" is eleemon (el-eh-ay'-mone) which means: compassionate (as an adjective).
 And the word for "mercy" is eleeo (el-eh-eh'-o) which means: to pity (as a verb).

-So then, what Christ says is: if somebody is by nature cruel, hard hearted, thoughtless, and insensitive; then they will get no sympathy from God whatsoever.
+So then, what Christ says is: if somebody is by nature cruel, hard hearted, thoughtless, and insensitive; then they will get no sympathy from God.

 Webster's defines "cruel" as: (1) disposed to inflict pain or suffering, (2) devoid of humane feelings, (3) causing or conducive to injury, grief, or pain, and (4) unrelieved by leniency.

-A glaring example of cruelty is North Korea's Kim Jong-Un, a dictator who squanders billions of dollars on national defense while the growth of something like than 30 to 40 percent of North Korea's children is stunted by malnutrition; and adequate health care is available only to a relatively privileged few.
+A well-known example of cruelty is North Korea's Kim Jong-Un, a dictator who squanders billions of dollars on national defense while the growth of something like 30 to 40 percent of North Korea's children is stunted by malnutrition.
+Adequate health care is available only to a relatively privileged few.
 There are actually hospitals in North Korea without electricity, medications, and anesthetics.
 Potable water is another scarcity in North Korea.

-But Kim is a red herring because are cruelties far more common than Jong-Un's; for example: demeaning comments, thoughtless remarks, carping criticism, relentless ridicule, bullying, sniping, denigrating labels, hounding, stalking, grudging, needling, perpetual fault-finding, gossip, slander, social sabotage, obnoxious behavior, computer hacking, rejoinders, et al.
+But Kim is a red herring because are cruelties far more common than his; for example: demeaning comments, thoughtless remarks, carping criticism, relentless ridicule, bullying, sniping, denigrating labels, hounding, stalking, grudging, needling, perpetual fault-finding, gossip, slander, social sabotage, obnoxious behavior, computer hacking, toxic rejoinders, et al.

 There are actually kids growing up in homes right here in the USA where their parents never give them even one atta-boy.
-As a result, they grow up feeling ugly, unwanted, stupid, useless, and unnecessary.
+As a result, they grow up feeling ugly, unwanted, stupid, useless, marginal, expendable, and unnecessary.
 There are also kids growing up in homes where mothers never hug them nor bother to take the time to forge a bond between mother and child.
 Thus they grow up with reactive attachment disorder; feeling convinced that no one could possibly ever love them or be their best friend forever.
 RAD kids grow up to become adults with some serious trust issues.

 ● Matt 9:13 . .
 But go and learn what that means: I will have mercy, and not sacrifice.